Kanban-Zai/kanban-zai-version-1.0/core.md

 A deviation is a formal method of changing settings.
 Dont do it at any other time.
 Keep it short and involve everybody.
 A deviation is not a retrospective in the agile sense.
 But, for example, a deviation allows you to indroduce ( or remove ) a Team-Norm retrospective.

-## CONTRIBUTING

-Contribute the way you would to any other open source project.
-Raise a pull request.